WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrading from Python 2 to Python 3
 -----------------------------------

 Weblate no longer supports Python older than 3.5.
-In case you are still running on older version, please perform a migration to Python 3 first on the existing version and upgrade it later.
+If you are still running an older version, please migrate to Python 3 first on the existing version and upgrade it later.
 See `Upgrading from Python 2 to Python 3 in the Weblate 3.11.1 documentation
 <https://docs.weblate.org/en/weblate-3.11.1/admin/upgrade.html#upgrading-from-python-2-to-python-3>`_.

 .. _database-migration: